 Inventory

 Steam Inventory lets you define items that will be held in the user's Steam Inventory.
-These items can be made tradable between players, marketable on the community marketplace, made available for sale in the Steam store or in your game and can be defined with probability tables and exchange recipes enabling crafting, loot boxes and more.
+These items can be made tradable between players, marketable on the community marketplace, made available for sale in the Steam store or your game and can be defined with probability tables and exchange recipes enabling crafting, loot boxes and more.

-Required Reading - Please dont just skip this, it is important
+Required Reading - Please don't just skip this; it is important.

 Items